-There’s one magic formula in email marketing that you should hang over your computer as a constant reminder.
+There’s one magic formula in landscaping or lawn care email marketing that you should hang over your computer as a constant reminder.
 Content + Context = Success.
 The “what” in emails often gets most of the intention, but the “who” and “why” is commonly ignored by green industry companies.

 Sending email “blasts” to a mass list of prospects and/or customers, communicating the same messaging or boring e-newsletter without considering if that email makes sense to its recipient, is the biggest factor that influences email campaign success.
 Deliver irrelevant emails, and you’ll quickly have your treasured email contacts unsubscribing from all future emails.
 The more ultra-specific you can be with both your content and recipient’s context, the better chances you have of email opens and click-throughs.

 2. Email Templates That Aren’t Mobile Responsive